Boro23-wq/boro-blog-novela/content/posts/2fa-speakeasy/index.md

 - Node-json-db will be used as a database instance for storage.
 - Speakeasy is a one-time passcode generator, that we require for the two-factor authentication demonstration.

 We now have all the necessary dependencies and are ready to create our server.
-In the project folder, create an `index.js` file that will act as an entry point to our project and add the following code to it:
+In the project folder, create an `index.js` file which will be the entry point to our project and add the following code to it:

 ```js
 const express = require('express');